-Welcome! π»
+Welcome! πŸ’»

 Pause you who read this, and think for a moment of the long chain of iron or gold, of thorns or flowers, that would never have bound you, but for the formation of the first link on one memorable day. - Great Expectations (72)

 I am a computer scientist, researcher, student, and frog enthusiast.
-Simultaneously, I am a first-year CS PhD student at Stanford University advised by Zakir Durumeric and funded by the Stanford Graduate Fellowship.
-Before joining Stanford, I was at LUMS (BS β23).
-My research mainly focuses on Internet measurements, societal web, and privacy/security.
-More simply, I try to answer how do I make things both simple and strong? and what do I need to build to do that?.
+Simultaneously, I am a second-year CS PhD student at Stanford University advised by Zakir Durumeric and funded by the Stanford Graduate Fellowship.
+Before joining Stanford, I was at LUMS (BS β€˜23).
+My research mainly focuses on Internet measurements, censorship, and privacy/security.
+I am currently interested in how much of the internet is encrypted, and censorship circumvention.

 Publications